curv3d/curv/ideas/next/Simple_and_Learnable.rst

 This level completes the Curv language, with features for implementing efficient, high level, easy to use library abstractions.
 This requires some of the complexity and bureaucracy of software engineering languages, which was omitted from the higher level dialects.

-* GPU programming.
+One goal is to contain this complexity and bureaucracy inside the library abstractions that use it, so that it doesn't "leak out" and complicate higher level code that uses the library.

+* GPU programming: goal is to compile a larger subset of Curv into GPU code, generating more efficient code.
+And support programming with GPU compute kernels.
+The tech involves partial evaluation, static typing.
-* Array programming (linear algebra and data parallelism).
+* Array programming (linear algebra and GPU data parallelism).
 * Efficient and compactly represented typed data and typed arrays.
+  Eg, to support pixel arrays, voxel arrays, triangle meshes.
 * Abstract data types.
   Hide implementation details from library users, providing a high level interface to library data.
 Type directed and algebra directed design.